boostorg/redis/README.md

 * Healthy checks, back pressure, cancellation and low latency.

-In addition to that, Aedis hides most of the low-level Asio code away from the user, which, in the majority of the cases, will interact with only three library entities
+In addition to that, Aedis hides most of the low-level Asio code away from the user, which in the majority of the cases, will interact with only three library entities

 * `aedis::connection`: A connection to the Redis server.